Mollert/pizzaChar/README.md

-A interactive site where you can report on or find the pizza of your liking.
+A interactive site where you can report on or find a Charlotte local pizza of your liking.